pmean/build-website/text/04/scurve-04.md

 The remaining iterations appear in the middle third of the screen.
 You should examine the reason why iterations stopped.
-Here they stopped because the improvements in Residual SS became too small\--at the last step, for example, the residual SS improved only in the ninth significant digit.
+Here they stopped because the improvements in Residual SS became too small--at the last step, for example, the residual SS improved only in the ninth significant digit.
 This reason for stopping is usually a good sign.